djey47/cool-updown-legacy/README.md

 #### Logs
 In foreground execution, logs are written to both console and `logs/app.log` file.

-While running in background, logs are written to above file only; to display 500 last logs events, following commands will help you: `npm run logs` or `yarn logs`.
+While running in background, logs are written to above file only; to display 500 last logs events, following command will help you: `npm run logs`.

-Full logs will be displayed with `npm run logs:all` or `yarn logs:all` commands.
+Full logs will be displayed with `npm run logs:all` command.

 ### Web-based usage